On the homogeneous ergodic bilinear averages with M\"{o}bius and liouville weights: Notations and Tools

 \begin{thm}[Bourgain's double recurrence theorem \cite{Bourgain-D}] Let $(X,\ca,\mu,T)$ be an ergodic dynamical system, and $T_1,T_2$ be powers of $T$.
 Then, for any $f,g \in L^{\infty}(X)$, for almost all $x \in X$,

-converges. \end{thm} Applying Host's joining theorem \cite{Host} combined with Bourgain's theorem (Theorem \ref{TDB}), I. Assani proved \begin{thm}[Assani's singular multilinear recurrence theorem \cite{Assani} ] Let $(X,\ca,\mu,T)$ be a weakly mixing dynamical system such that the restriction of $T$ to its Pinsker algebra has singular spectrum, then, for all positive integers $k$, for all $f_i \in L^\infty(X)$, $i=1,\cdots,k$, for almost all $x \in X$, we have
+converges. \end{thm} Applying Host's joining theorem \cite{Host} combined with Bourgain's theorem (Theorem \ref{TDB}), I. Assani proved \begin{thm}[Assani's multilinear recurrence theorem for a map with singular spectrum \cite{Assani} ] Let $(X,\ca,\mu,T)$ be a weakly mixing dynamical system such that the restriction of $T$ to its Pinsker algebra has singular spectrum, then, for all positive integers $k$, for all $f_i \in L^\infty(X)$, $i=1,\cdots,k$, for almost all $x \in X$, we have